Digital Futures (MA, MDes, MFA)

 - Elective choices

-Students declare their intention to pursue the Master of Design (MDes), Master of Fine Arts (MFA), or Master of Arts (MA) at the time of application.
+Students declare their intention to pursue the Master of Design (MDes), Master of Fine Arts (MFA) or Master of Arts (MA) at the time of application.
 The outcomes of the chosen degree are distinctive.
 The MDes and MFA focus on practice-based research creation with a supporting thesis.
-The MFA flips that focus, with an emphasis on a scholarly research thesis and a supporting creative project.
+The MA flips that focus, with an emphasis on a scholarly research thesis and a supporting creative project.